unitaryfund/mitiq/docs/source/guide/shadows.md

 # Classical Shadows

-Classical shadows protocol aims to create an approximate classical representation of a quantum state using minimal measurements.
+Classical shadows protocol {cite}`huang2020predicting` aims to create an approximate classical representation of a quantum state using minimal measurements.
 The protocol is based on the idea of shadow tomography, which is a technique for reconstructing a quantum state from a small number of measurements.
-This approach not only characterizes and mitigates noise effectively but also retains sample efficiency and demonstrates noise resilience.
+This approach not only characterizes and mitigates noise effectively but also retains sample efficiency and demonstrates noise resilience {cite}`chen2021robust`.
 For more details, see the section ([Classical Shadow Protocol and its Robust Estimation](shadows-5-theory.md)).